UCLALibrary/foundations/modules/key-ideas/_posts/2000-01-02-active-learning.markdown

 In active learning approaches, both teachers and learners are actively engaged in the learning process.
 But what does that really mean?

-Despite seeming to be a rather simple idea, "active learning" can be notoriously difficult to define.
+Even though it might seem like a rather simple idea, "active learning" can be notoriously difficult to define.
 That's why in this and future sections, we will be focused on helping you figure out what these key ideas mean to you!

 <!-- todo: develop an interactive reader approach for sections like this - something like a slideshow with large quotes and compelling illustrations -->
 <!-- interactive reader could be made in h5p -->